rhardouin/libvirt_hooks/README.md

    * the hook is called: command line arguments are logged
    * a tc command is about to be called
+   * the traffic shaping is already applied to a interface

 **INFO** log records are emitted when:

    * an outbound tc rule is applied
    * an inbound tc rule is applied

 **WARNING** log records are emitted when:

    * no bandwidth limitations are found (neither outbound nor inbound).
 If you use OpenStack this could happens if a Nova flavor has no quota:vif_* extra specs.
      (This is a warning since all production flavors are supposed to be bandwidth limited.)

 **ERROR** log records are emitted when: